BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 # Implementation

-In this section we will be developing the library function by function.
-Remember that the content of each code chunk should be added to the file `mini_dtw.R`.
+In this section we will be developing the library concept by concept and function by function.

 ## Time Series Pre-processing

-In this section we create the function `ts_preprocessing()`, which will prepare the time series data for dynamic time warping.
-This function contains two functionalities: linear detrending, and z-score normalization.
+In this section we develop the function `ts_preprocessing()`, which will prepare the time series data for dynamic time warping.
+This function contains two functionalities: **linear detrending**, and **z-score normalization**.

 ### Linear Detrending

 Applying linear detrending to a multivariate time series involves computing a linear model of each variable against time, and subtracting the the model prediction to the original data.
-This operation only requires two steps:
+This can be performed in two steps:

-First, the function `stats::lm()` can be applied to all variables in one of our time series at once
+First, the function `stats::lm()` can be applied to all variables in one of our time series at once.

 ``` r